kairosdb/metrics4j/README.md

 * _reset:_ (true/false), when true the gauge sets to zero after reporting

+#### NullCollector
+If you are familiar with /dev/null, this is the same concept.
+A way of turning off certain metrics.

-#### DoubleGauge
+#### PutCounter
-Simple gauge that reports the most recently received value.
+Counts the number of times the put method is called on a collector.
+Can be used with any data type.

-* _reset:_ (true/false), when true the gauge sets to zero after reporting
+* _reset:_ (true/false), when true the counter resets after reporting
+* _report-zero:_ (true/false), when set to false will not report zero values

 #### SimpleStats
 This reports the min, max, sum, count and avg for the set of values received since